biuti/XplaneNoaaWeather/README.md

 using forecasted and reported data for the current time and world coordinates.

 - Updated winds and clouds layers
-- Changes ISA atmosphere using GFS data at tropo limit
+- Changes ISA atmosphere using GFS Tropo limit data
+- Changes runway friction based on weather conditions
-- Adds also uplift and wind shear effect in stormy conditions
+- Adds uplift and wind shear effect in stormy conditions
 - Convection "bumpiness" using thermal XPlane parameters in instable conditions
 - Added a surface layer to get correct ATIS informations (nearest METAR)
+- Added a 'Optimised Redraw' mode to minimise clouds disappearing and recalculation, especially at cruise level or when there is an OVC layer

 ============
 Requirements
 ============
+- MacOS 10.14, Windows 7 and Linux kernel 4.0 and above
+- X-Plane 11 and above

-pbuckner's XPPython3 plugin:
+- pbuckner's XPPython3 plugin:
 https://xppython3.readthedocs.io/en/latest/index.html

-Python: 3.9
+- Python 3.6 and above:
 http://www.python.org/getit/

+**You need to download correct XPPython3 version according to your Python3 installed version!
+Read instructions.**

+**Wgrib2**:
+the plugin has been built in MacOS Big Sur, Windows 11 and Ubuntu 20.04 LTS.
-Wgrib2: the plugin comes with wgrib2 for common os like osx, win32 and linux i686 glib2.5.
-Wgrib uses cygwin on windows, the .dll is provided on the bin folder and there's no need to install-it.
+Wgrib uses cygwin on windows, the .dll is provided on the bin folder and there's no need to install it.

 ============
 Installation